How to Look Expensive on a Budget

 Expensive Looking Outfits: The Formula

-Here's the thing about expensive looking outfits: they're almost always simple.
+Here's the thing about expensive-looking outfits: they're almost always simple.

 How to Dress Rich on a Budget: The Pieces Worth Owning